-This episode was inspired by a loyal listener, Elizabeth, who reached out to us and asked for help.
-She has a 10-month old son and she wanted recommendations for plants that might foster a love and curiosity for the outdoors in her child (once he can walk, of course).
-So, we accepted the challenge and dug deep into our own childhood memories—and more recent experiences from the kids in our lives—to come up with a list of plants that are sure to delight little ones.
+This episode was inspired by a loyal listener, Elizabeth, who reached out to us for help.
+She has a 10-month-old son and wanted recommendations for plants that might foster a love and curiosity for the outdoors in her child (once he can walk, of course).
+So we accepted the challenge and dug deep into our own childhood memories—and more recent experiences from the kids in our lives—to come up with a list of plants that are sure to delight little ones.
 Some of our picks smell good, some taste good, and some are great host plants that will attract caterpillars—and who doesn’t love discovering a cool-looking caterpillar?
 Listen now and you’re sure to come away with a few plants that kids of all ages (even 60-year-old kids) will enjoy.

 ‘Empress of India’ nasturtium (Tropaeolum majus ‘Empress of India’, annual)

 ‘Artemis’ silver sage (Salvia argentea ‘Artemis’, Zones 5–8)

 Curly parsley (Petroselinum crispum var. crispum, annual)

 Lambs’ ears (Stachys byzantina, Zones 4–8)